Mount Carmel, Illinois: Education

 Mount Carmel is home to Wabash Valley College, part of the Illinois Eastern Community Colleges (IECC).
 The college has 1375 students, and has an active international student program.
 The small town atmosphere provides a laid back, comfortable setting in which international students may study English as a second language (ESL).
 As part of the IECC, residents benefit from a reciprocal agreement where some of the out-of-state fees to attend the University of Southern Indiana are waived, in exchange for similar tuition discounts for Indiana students in IECC schools.
 Their men's basketball team, the Warriors, won the NJCAA Division I championships in 2001.

-Mount Carmel's K-12 school district is Wabash Community Schools District 348.
+Mount Carmel's K-12 school district is Wabash Community Unit School District 348.
 It has two elementary schools, divided by grade (Mount Carmel Elementary School and Mount Carmel Grade School), Mount Carmel Junior High School, and Mount Carmel High School, the only high school in the county.
 The high school's football team, The Golden Aces, won the class 3A state championships in 1981, and the team made it to the playoffs 21 years in a row.
 They play at home in Riverview Stadium, commonly known as "The Snake Pit".
 The stadium is notable for having been built into the side of a large hill.